+First, you should understand basement wall materials.
 Foundation walls are usually made of poured concrete or stacked concrete blocks—not the most attractive surfaces.
 Fortunately, you can cover basement foundation walls quickly and inexpensively.
 Attach wood furring strips, Z-shape channels, or 2x4 studs to flat, dry masonry walls, then add insulation and cover the strips or studs with drywall.
-Such treatments give walls a smooth, even surface that accepts finish materials such as paint, wallpaper, or paneling.
-This type of wall system makes it easy to install electrical wiring, television cable, speaker wire, and telephone lines.
+Such treatments give basement walls a smooth, even surface that accepts finish materials such as paint, wallpaper, or paneling.
+This type of wall system makes it easy to install electrical wiring, television cable, speaker wire, and phone lines.

 If basement walls are bowed or out-of-plum, build a stud wall in front of them to ensure a flat, plumb, finished wall surface.
 In this case, the stud wall is not attached to the masonry wall.
 Just like a partition wall, the top plate is attached to overhead joists and the bottom plate is nailed to the concrete slab.